Reviews

 Maev uses human-grade ingredients such as USDA beef, USDA chicken, fruit, and vegetables.
 When you take a peek inside the bag, you can see the many colors of the fruit and veggies.

-They offer just two recipes (beef and chicken) but have different formulations to cater to different health and behavioral issues (calm & anxiety, hip & joint, skin & coat, and weight & digestion).
+They offer just two recipes (beef and chicken) but have different formulations to address various health and behavioral issues (calm & anxiety, hip & joint, skin & coat, and weight & digestion).

-Maev don’t offer a sign-up questionnaire but you can complete their feeding calculator to figure out how much raw food you need for your pets on a monthly basis.
+Maev doesn’t offer a sign-up questionnaire, but you can use their feeding calculator to figure out how much raw food you need for your pets each month.

-Unlike some raw food, Maev is ready to serve direct from the freezer.
+Unlike some raw foods, Maev is ready to serve direct from the freezer.
 You scoop out the appropriate portion of raw food from the bag before putting it back in the freezer.
-It’s simple and mess free!
+It’s simple and mess-free!

 No thaw time